-For many of us in the biomedical research field, we have always wanted to be a professor and run our own research lab.
+For many of us in the biomedical research field, we have always wanted to be a professor and run our own research lab even if it meant the gauntlet of the dreaded academic job search.
 For some it is fair to say that that goal is really a passion, a dream.
 However, to achieve that end sometimes seems like a mindboggling maze of a task.
 First, there is graduate school, then doing at least one postdoc, and then comes the biggest hurdle of all: getting an academic job.
 How does one go about doing that?

 The process of getting an offer for an academic job, say a tenure track Assistant Professor position, is no piece of cake ever, but has been even more challenging in the last couple years because of the terrible economy.